RoverIsADog/gradetracklite/server/README.md

 On the dashboard page, the user can add a new course by providing a course name and description, and the number of credits, and the frontend will send a POST request with the following content:

-- semesterUuid
-- courseName
-- courseCredits
-- courseDescription (optional)
+- semesterID
+- candidateCourse: A course with all required fields filled out except the ID.

 The JWT token is included in the header as follows: